LuisChunga/NLP_Research/README.md

-Run the preprocess file inside the input file
+Run the preprocess file inside the input folder
 Run any model.